couchbase/couchbase-jvm-clients/README.md

 These include getting started guides.

 ## Building
-Stable releases are published on [maven central](https://search.maven.org/search?q=com.couchbase.client).
+Stable releases are published on [Maven Central](https://central.sonatype.com/namespace/com.couchbase.client).

 You can always also just build it from source, using any JDK 17+: